Advice > Product management

 2. Meta behavioral interview questions

-Now that you’ve gotten an idea of what to expect during the Meta interview process, let’s jump into some example questions.
+Now that you’ve got an idea of what to expect during the Meta interview process, let’s jump into some example questions.

 To help you prepare strategically for your job interview, we have used Glassdoor data to identify the real questions asked in different Meta interviews.
 The questions we’ve chosen come from our research on five Meta tech roles: product manager, software engineer, program manager, product designer, and data scientist